gobuffalo/plush/README.md

 ## Usage

-Plush allows for the ebedding of dynamic code inside of your templates.
+Plush allows for the embedding of dynamic code inside of your templates.
 Take the following example:

 ```erb
 <!-- input -->